 Recent studies have suggested that medical marijuana could help stem the tide of opioid-led pain relief in the US and put a stop to the epidemic of overdoses.
 However, the bylaws of the National Collegiate Athletic Association (NCAA) and the athletics policy of Colorado State University are both clear on the use of cannabis – it is against the rules.

 In fact, CSU athletes must sign a drug policy consenting to random drug testing.
-A first positive test requires the student athlete to undergo counselling.
+A first positive test requires the student athlete to undergo counseling.
 A second results in a mandatory two-game suspension.
 And should the third strike occur, the student will find him or herself dismissed from the team.

 Athletes and Marijuana – Firmly On the Sidelines?